 We encourage all applicants to apply for external fellowships such as SSHRC and Commonwealth and others.
 For information on these and other awards, please see the Scholarships and Awards page on the Dean of Graduate Studies website.

-If you are requesting an application fee waiver, please first go to the Online Application for Graduate Studies at SFU page and apply as a "First Time User".
+If you are requesting an application fee waiver (see above for details on who this applies to), please first go to the Online Application for Graduate Studies at SFU page and apply as a "First Time User".
 This will generate an SFU Grad Application (GA) number.
 Once you receive this GA number please email it to the philosophy graduate secretary, Linda Sheldon at firstname.lastname@example.org.
 She will then use that number to arrange for your fee waiver.

 Please note - this information is subject to change without notice.